resteasy/gRPCtoJakartaREST-archetype/README.md

 ## Testing the archetype

-gRPCtoJakartaREST-archetype has a built in testing procedure based on the bash script arch-script:
+gRPCtoJakartaREST-archetype has a built in testing procedure based on the bash script arch-test-script:

 ````
     #!/bin/bash